pfreyp/SC17_Developer_Lab/Setup.md

 For this event, each participant has been attributed an EC2 F1 instance, and login credentials.

 The user name ("user" followed by a number) was communicated through email a couple of days before the event.
-The message contains a URL that will help access an EC2 F1 instance.
+The message contains a URL to access an EC2 F1 instance.
 ```
 If you have not received that email, please contact a staff member at the beginning of the lab session.
 ```